LearnOnDemandSystems/docs/lod/activities.md

 - The VM must support Hyper-V PowerShell Direct.
 There are no additional steps to install or configure PowerShell Direct, but the VM must support it.

+>[!knowledge] PowerShell Direct can be used to remotely manage a Windows 10, Windows Server 2016, or Windows Server 2019 virtual machine from a Windows 10, Windows Server 2016, or Windows Server 2019 Hyper-V host.
+>
+>PowerShell Direct allows Windows PowerShell management inside a virtual machine regardless of the network configuration or remote management settings on either the Hyper-V host or the virtual machine.
+This makes it easier for Hyper-V Administrators to automate and script virtual machine management and configuration.
+For more information about PowerShell Direct, read [Manage Windows virtual machines with PowerShell Direct](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/manage/manage-windows-virtual-machines-with-powershell-direct).

 - Linux:

     - Requires Hyper-V Integration Services to be installed.